lsst-sqre/sqr-041/index.rst

 This means that currently there is no meaningful access control for the preview data.
 Any user could in theory alter or delete the database records or underlying data.
-Obviously, this must be replaced before the Rubin Science Platform is ready for production access.
+Obviously, this must be replaced before the Science Platform is ready for production access.

 Mitigations
 """""""""""